PazificDev/PazificDev/README.md

 <br>

  - :hourglass:I am currently studying to be a web developer
-  •:dart:Strive to work with combat projects
+ - :dart:Strive to work with combat projects
-  •:metal:Want to work in a cool team
+ - :metal:Want to work in a cool team
-  •:pencil:Want to develop and learn new technologies
+ - :pencil:Want to develop and learn new technologies
-  •:hearts:I am fond of music and travel
+ - :hearts:I am fond of music and travel

 <br>